swcarpentry/DEPRECATED-boot-camps/version-control/git/collaborate/Readme.md

   - Click Pull Requests (on the right menu) -> New Pull Request -> Edit
   - choose the base fork as **alpha/simplestats**, the base branch as **median**, the head fork as **beta/simplestats**, and the compare branch as **median**
-  - write a descriptive message and send it off!
+  - write a descriptive message and send it off.

 For Alpha: